gu-fan/riv.vim/README.rst

  :File_:     Local file link in rst documents.
  :Todos_:    Keep track of todo things. (non-reStructuredText syntax)

-These features are better working with the project.
+These features are for working with project.

  :Project_:  Hold your rst documents in place.
  :Scratch_:  A place for writing diary or notes.